7mind/izumi/doc/microsite/src/main/tut/distage/basics.md

 ```

 Note: even though you can put `@Id` annotation on the parameter name like in Java, we recommend you to always put the annotation on the type for better compatibility, especially when using Scala 3.

-### Non-singleton components

-You cannot embed non-singletons into the object graph, but you may create them as normal using factories. `distage`'s @ref[Auto-Factories](#auto-factories) can generate implementations for your factories, removing the associated boilerplate.

-While Auto-Factories may remove the boilerplate of generating factories for singular components, if you need to create a new non-trivial subgraph dynamically, you'll need to run `Injector` again. @ref[Subcontexts](#subcontexts) feature automates running nested Injectors and makes it easier to define nested object graphs.
-You may also manually use `Injector.inherit` to reuse components from the outer object graph in your new nested object graph, see @ref[Injector Inheritance](advanced-features.md#injector-inheritance).

 ## Activation Axis